Daranix/jcmp-admin-system/README.md

 * List of banned players
 * Complete admin panel inside the game for all of this features

-##### You can check all this features from the next video
+##### You can check all this features from this video:

 Coming soon

 #### Configuration

-1. Install the required elements using `npm install` on the package folder
+1. Install the required dependencies with `npm install` on the package folder
 2. Install mongo db
 3. Configure the `config.js` file inside the package folder